happywen/happywen.github.com/_posts/core-samples/2013-08-02-first-blog.md

 There must be some preparation for you to use Git and Github.
 You must install some softwares, you can find how by Google.

+### Some useful software

+Sublime Text 2, you can add some useful plugin, you can use it to edit your html, css and so on.
+It supports so many languages.
+Fiddler 2, I use it to test some API.
+MarkdownPad2, Ok, it is surely used to edit my blog.

 ## Jekyll